Open system effects on slow light and electromagnetically induced transparency: Open -system

 We now specify the Lindblad operators that describe the different forms of open system dynamics.
-First, spontaneous emission, or the decay channel, is always present in the $\Lambda$-system.
-It corresponds to the amplitude damping of the excited energy state $\ket{a}$ to either of the two ground states $\ket{b}$ or $\ket{c}$ with rates $\gamma_{b}$ and $\gamma_{c}$, respectively.
+Spontaneous emission corresponding to the amplitude damping of the excited energy state $\ket{a}$ to either of the two ground states $\ket{b}$ or $\ket{c}$ with rates $\gamma_{b}$ and $\gamma_{c}$ is assumed to be always present.
 The corresponding Lindblad operators and their matrix representation read

 and they define the natural line width $\gamma \equiv \gamma_{b} + \gamma_{c}$ indicated in Fig.~\ref{fig:Lambdasystem}.
 The subscripts $b$ and $c$ indicate the final quantum state of the atom after interaction with the environment through the decay channel.
-The Lindblad vectors are
+The corresponding Lindblad vectors are

-These vectors are complex-valued and therefore the matrix $C^{(-)}$ in Eq.~(\ref{eq:C-matrix}) is non-vanishing and, accordingly, the decay channel contributes to the dynamics, Eq.~(\ref{eq:11}), with a non-zero ${\bs{b}}$ vector.
+These vectors are complex-valued and therefore $C^{(-)}$ in Eq.~(\ref{eq:C-matrix}) is non-vanishing and, accordingly, the decay channel contributes to the dynamics, Eq.~(\ref{eq:11}), with a non-zero ${\bs{b}}$.

 The dark state of the $\Lambda$-system is